Legal Guide

 Fix routes

-- Deed of variation to reduce the ground rent below the threshold.
+- Deed of variation to reduce the ground rent.
 Typical legal fees £1,000 to £3,000 plus a premium to the freeholder reflecting the income foregone.
-Time 8 to 16 weeks for a willing freeholder.
+Time around 8 to 16 weeks for a willing freeholder.

-- Statutory lease extension under the Leasehold Reform Housing and Urban Development Act 1993, which resets ground rent to a peppercorn.
-Typically £8,000 to £30,000 plus, takes 3 to 6 months.
-Adds 90 years to the term as well, so often the right answer where lease length is also relevant.
+- Statutory lease extension under the Leasehold Reform, Housing and Urban Development Act 1993, which resets ground rent to a peppercorn and adds 90 years to the term.
+Typically £8,000 to £30,000 plus, taking 3 to 6 months.
+Often the right answer where lease length is also relevant.

 Doubling Ground Rent Clauses